antonyoung/Validators/README.md

 ### Additional features

-- [ ] Convert	: PostalCode.Library.Core as net standard framework ( currently standard does not support group.Name ) => definitly a want!
+- [ ] Convert	: PostalCode.Library as net standard framework ( currently standard does not support group.Name ) => definitly a want!
-- [ ] Convert	: PostalCode.Library.Core as javascript library ( new github repository ) => Really nice to have.
+- [ ] Convert	: PostalCode.Library as javascript library ( new github repository ) => Really nice to have.
-- [ ] Convert	: PostalCode.Library.Core as Sting Extension => definitally another nice to have!
+- [ ] Convert	: PostalCode.Library as Sting Extension => definitally another nice to have!
 - [ ] Add		: As functionality to check if it is an existing postal code or not? => nice to have, but for free.
 - [ ] Extend	: Add other countries outside of European Union. => nice to have
 - [ ] Extend	: This whole project, how to display full address information for given country. ( new github repository ) => definitally we need validation for this, if address is valid! )